-Maui utility companies have committed to significantly reducing its dependence on fossil fuels and taking the lead in clean energy and sustainability practices.
+Maui’s electric utility, MECO, has committed to significantly reducing its dependence on fossil fuels and taking the lead in clean energy and sustainability practices.

 Hawaii is the most fossil fuel dependent state in the nation and importing oil to meet the demand is not sustainable.
 The Hawaii Clean Energy Initiative (HCEI), a federal-state-private partnership, is charting a new course toward energy independence.

 Maui’s unique location and abundant resources amount to the ideal proving ground for clean energy innovation, making us an international testbed for promising clean and reliable technologies.
 Entrepreneurs, driven by passion and powered by ingenuity, are helping to secure Hawaii’s energy future by developing innovative technologies that can be deployed in communities statewide.
 Demonstration Projects such as JUMPSmartMaui and the Maui Smart Grid Project collect data from volunteers to address the challenges of modernizing the electric grid.

 The Hawaii Public Utilities Commission regulates all public service companies that provide utilities.